JeongMinIsBest/JeongMinIsBest.github.io/_pages/research.md

 <br/>

 ## 📂 Research Themes
-My research contributions align with three primary themes:
+My work centers on building language technologies that are efficient, reliable, and accessible—particularly for multilingual and low-resource environments.
+These research directions are reflected in four interconnected themes:

-1. **Efficient NLP and Large Language Models** — Developing and fine-tuning models for dialogue generation, classification, and multilingual tasks, with a focus on model compression, parameter-efficient adaptation, and deployment in low-resource environments.
+1. **Efficient NLP and Lightweight Language Models**
+I develop and fine-tune models for classification, dialogue generation, and multilingual tasks, with a focus on parameter-efficient adaptation, model compression, and scalable deployment.
+This includes experimenting with knowledge distillation and PEFT techniques to reduce model size while preserving performance.

-2. **AI for Social Impact and Responsible System**s — Applying machine learning to domains such as ESG-based credit scoring, sustainable finance, and public-facing AI services, demonstrating how data-driven systems can support fairness, accessibility, and real-world decision-making.

-3. **Computational Humanities and Cross-disciplinary AI** — Bridging linguistics, NLP, and digital humanities through projects such as Shakespeare corpus analysis and language-driven cultural exploration, showing how computational approaches can extend traditional humanities research.
+2. **Multilingual and Low-Resource Natural Language Processing** Much of my research examines how representation learning and cross-lingual transfer can improve performance in languages with limited annotated data.
+This includes analyzing tokenization challenges, modeling morphologically rich languages, and designing systems that generalize across diverse linguistic structures.

+3. **Reliability and Responsible Generative Systems** I explore methods for improving factual consistency, controllability, and safety in generative and dialogue systems.
+This direction connects technical model improvements with broader goals of fairness, interpretability, and responsible use of AI in real-world decision-making contexts.

+4. **Multimodal and Socially Impactful AI**
+Recently, I have extended my work to include vision-language and multimodal learning, investigating how perceptual grounding can enhance model understanding and support practical applications such as sustainable finance, public-facing AI services, and computational humanities research.

-Collectively, these themes reflect my goal of building efficient, human-centered, and socially meaningful NLP systems.
+Collectively, these themes reflect my broader goal: **developing efficient and socially meaningful NLP systems that bridge human language, machine intelligence, and equitable access to technology.**
 <br/>
 <br/>